tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfclient-api-getclustermanifest.md

 Get the Service Fabric cluster manifest.
 The cluster manifest contains properties of the cluster that include different node types on the cluster, security configurations, fault and upgrade domain topologies etc.

-These properties are specified as part of the ClusterConfig.yml file while deploying a stand alone cluster.
-However, most of the information in the cluster manifest is generated internally by service fabric during cluster deployment in other deployment scenarios (for e.g when using azuer portal).
+These properties are specified as part of the ClusterConfig.JSON file while deploying a stand alone cluster.
+However, most of the information in the cluster manifest is generated internally by service fabric during cluster deployment in other deployment scenarios (for e.g when using azure portal).

 The contents of the cluster manifest are for informational purposes only and users are not expected to take a dependency on the format of the file contents or its interpretation.